guravtanvi/Web-Development-Tools-Methds-INFO-6250/Word Guessing Game/README.md

-# Exam 1

-* Start from the up-to-date master branch (`git checkout master; git pull origin master`)
-* Create a feature branch named 'exam1' (`git checkout -b exam1`)
-* Modify the `questions.md` file to have the answers required
-* Add a `server.js`, a `words.js` and any other files necessary to create the multiple page web application below
-* Add, commit, and push the branch to github
-* Create a PR to merge to master
-* Be sure to include the reviewer(s).
-* Due by 11:59pm (PT) Sun Jun 7

  ## Goal and Requirements

-* Did you remember the above requirement about `questions.md`?

-The application will be a game to guess a word.
+The application is a game to guess a word.

 The User will enter a word, and the page will do one of:
 * Say the word is not one of the permitted words and allow them to enter a new word